TEAM MEMBERS

 Lauren Luedke, DVM, DACVS-LA

-Lauren's resident research project investigated bone microdamage and fracture toughness in horses with proximal sesamoid bone fracture.
+Lauren's resident research project investigated bone microdamage and fracture toughness in horses sustaining proximal sesamoid bone fracture.
 She is currently an Assistant Professor of Equine Surgery & Lameness at Colorado State University.

 PhD Students